 Are you a fan of maple syrup?
 I use maple syrup on my pancakes, waffles and even in a chicken recipe I make.
 The Costco Kirkland Signature Maple Syrup is my favorite to buy and I explain why here!

-Who has seen the movie “Elf”?
-I absolutely love how he puts maple syrup on everything, including his spaghetti.
-Are you a maple syrup fan?
-I use maple syrup on my pancakes, waffles and even in a chicken recipe I make.
-Maple syrup and pancake syrup are different, maple syrup is the sap from the maple tree while pancake syrup is basically processed corn syrup/high fructose corn syrup with colouring and other added preservatives.
-If you like more natural food products, go for maple syrup on your next stack of waffles.
+Today I’m reviewing the Costco Kirkland Signature Organic Maple Syrup.
+Did you know Maple syrup and pancake syrup are different?
+Maple syrup is the sap derived from the maple tree while pancake syrup is processed corn syrup/high fructose corn syrup with coloring and other added preservatives.
+If you like more natural food products like me go for maple syrup on your next stack of waffles.